-The more leads, the better – right?
+The more leads, the better, right?
+Not necessarily.

 What is lead scoring?

 Lead scoring is a methodology used to determine the quality of a sales lead based on various attributes.
 Leads are given a score based on these attributes, and then ranked in order of priority.

 The main goal of lead scoring is to save salespeople time and maximize the overall efficiency of the sales prospecting process.
 If you’re able to visualize your highest and lowest quality leads before you begin reaching out to them, then your plan of attack can be much more strategic.

 The key to successful lead scoring is strong alignment between marketing and sales.
 At most companies, marketing is responsible for bringing in a steady stream of inbound leads.
 Sales is then responsible for converting those leads to prospects and eventually, to customers.